DSCI-554/project-elements/presentation/TRANSCRIPT.md

 ## Slide 1
 We chose to do our final project on air travel since it’s widely used by people around the country, especially us college students.
 Our goal was to create a dashboard that allows the users will be able to understand the reasons why flights are delayed, which airports around the country deal with the most delays, which travel dates see the most delays, and which airlines experience the most departure delays.

-The  end  user  for  our  project  includes  current  and  future  passengers,  airport and airline employees  who  are  interested  in  learning  about  flight delays.
-Our project was inspired by many of our own travel journeys and our own experiences with delayed flights
+The  end  user  for  our  project  includes  passengers and aviation employees  who  are  interested  in  learning  about  flight delays.

 ## Slide 2